Mohamed El-Erian

 Mohamed Aly El-Erian (محمد العريان; born August 19, 1958) is an Egyptian-American economist and businessman.
-He is President of Queens' College, Cambridge, and chief economic adviser at Allianz, the corporate parent of PIMCO where he was CEO and co-chief investment officer (2007–14).
+He was President of Queens' College, Cambridge, and chief economic adviser at Allianz, the corporate parent of PIMCO where he was CEO and co-chief investment officer (2007–14).
 He was chair of President Obama's Global Development Council (2012–17), and is a columnist for Bloomberg View, and a contributing editor to the Financial Times.
+El-Erian was a candidate in the 2025 University of Cambridge Chancellor election, coming second.

 Since 2014, he has been on the panel of experts that judged and selected the Financial Times/McKinsey Business Book of the Year.
 He is also a regular contributor to Project Syndicate, Yahoo!
 Finance, Business Insider as well as Fortune/CNN and Foreign Policy.
 Named for four years in a row as one of Foreign Policys "Top 100 Global Thinkers," he has written two New York Times Best Sellers, including, The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse published in January 2016 by Random House.
 Together with Sir Harvey McGrath, he co-chairs the capital campaign for Cambridge University.
 On July 1, 2019, El-Erian was appointed Senior Global Fellow at The Lauder Institute and part-time Professor of Practice at The Wharton School.

 Early life and education

-El-Erian was born in New York City on August 19, 1958, to Egyptian parents, Abdullah El-Erian, and Nadia Shoukry, a cousin of Egyptian politician Ibrahim Shoukry.
-Shortly after his birth, the family moved back to Egypt, where El-Erian spent some of his early childhood along with short periods in Europe where his father attended meetings of the UN law commission.
+El-Erian was born in New York City on August 19, 1958, to Egyptian parents Abdullah El-Erian, then an ambassador (later, a judge at the International Court of Justice), and Nadia Shoukry, a cousin of Egyptian politician Ibrahim Shoukry.
+Shortly after El-Erian's birth, the family moved back to Egypt, where he spent some of his early childhood along with short periods in Europe while his father attended meetings of the International Law Commission.
 In 1968, the family moved back to New York when his father took a position at the United Nations.
-From 1971–73, they lived in France, where El-Erian's father was the Egyptian Ambassador to France.
+From 1971–73, they lived in France while El-Erian's father was the Egyptian ambassador to that nation.

-After attending St John's School, Leatherhead, a boarding school in England, he gained a scholarship to Queens' College, Cambridge, and received a bachelor's degree in economics in 1980.
+After attending St John's School, Leatherhead, a boarding school in England, he gained a scholarship to Queens' College, Cambridge, and received a first class bachelor's degree in economics in 1980.
 He later obtained a master's degree (1983) and a doctorate (1985) in economics from St Antony's College, Oxford.
-In June 2011, El-Erian received an honorary doctorate degree from the American University in Cairo.
-In December 2013, he became an honorary fellow of Queens' College, Cambridge.

-El-Erian has served on the boards of trustees of several educational institutions, including Pegasus, St. Margaret School, Cambridge in America and KAUST.
-He co-chairs the capital campaign for Cambridge University.